mizosoft/methanol/docs/decompression.md

 ```

 The next step is to declare your factory as a service-provider.
 For instance, here's an appropriate
-`provides` declaration to put in `module-info.java` if your application uses Java modules.
+`provides...with` declaration to put in `module-info.java` if your application uses Java modules.

 ```java
 module my.module {